MeinKraft/Crimson-Juices/README.md

 I best learn by example, so any simple code snippets are greatly welcome

-"Anything can be squeezed with a big enough squeezer"
+"Anything can be juiced with a big enough squeezer"